 The outer quad is one of the four quadriceps muscles located laterally.

 It also goes by the name of vastus lateralis, the outer quad muscles that assist in knee flexion.
+If you're looking to specifically target this muscle, the best vastus lateralis exercises can be beneficial.

 Vastus lateralis is one of the four quadriceps muscles that synergistically work to produce flexion in the knee joint.